magcraft/sqlcmd/README.md

 * find|TableName - show content of the table.
 Which name is TableName
 * clear|TableName - clear content of the table.
 Which name is TableName
 * create|TableName|column1|value1|...|columnN|valueN - create new row in the table.
 Which name is TableName
-* list - if you need to get list of tables in the database
+* tables - if you need to get list of tables in the database
 * help - supports comands information message

 ### Dependencies ###